 Chitkul in March

 A lot of people think about making a winter trip to Chitkul in March but this too is not entirely a safe time.
 The temperature will warm up a bit to 1° maximum and -13° minimum between day and night.
-There will be a high chance of snow throughout the month and the locals will start to move back in towards the end of March.
+There will be a high chance of snowfall throughout the month and the locals will start to move back in towards the end of March.
 Road connectivity is not guaranteed and will depend on the weather and the snow.

 Chitkul in Summer